Motion to Adorn

 If the answer is no, I want that answer to be no, because then they know what they're getting into.
 I mean, let me ask you this question.

-i think into a thrift store so it's affordable it's easy find one thing that speaks to you that you would decorate your house with and like earnestly not as a bit, actually care about it.
+Find one thing that speaks to you that you would decorate your house with and like earnestly, not as a bit, actually care about it, earnestly buy a thing and present it in your house.

-That could be a throw pillow.
-That could be like a blanket, but like you gotta mean it.
+That could be a throw pillow, that could be like a blanket, but like you gotta mean it.

 Brannon,